vfarcic/devops24/manuscript/35-networking-calico.md

 kube-scheduler-master                     1/1       Running   0          9m
 ```

-Once all the pods are runnning, lets create `go demo` app with database, we will not go in detail of go-demo app yaml as we are familiar with this app in previous books.
+Once all the calico pods are running, lets create *go demo* app with database, we will not go in detail of go-demo app yaml as we are familiar with this app through previous books.
 We will be running 3 replicas of `go-demo-2-api` and one replica of `go-demo-2-db`.

 ```bash
 kubectl --kubeconfig ./admin.conf create -f go-demo-2.yml